clojure-emacs/cider/doc/running_tests.md

 ## Running tests

+!!!
+WARNING

+    CIDER supports only clojure.test and libraries,
+    providing integration with clojure.test.

 You can run `clojure.test` tests pretty quickly in CIDER.
 Pressing <kbd>C-c C-t n</kbd> or <kbd>C-c C-t C-n</kbd> in a source buffer or a REPL buffer will run the tests for the namespace you're currently in.
 CIDER is smart enough to figure